gap-system/gap/README.md

 The system, including source, is distributed freely.
 You can study and easily modify or extend it for your special use.

-In July 2008, GAP was awarded the ACM/SIGSAM Richard Dimick Jenks Memorial Prize for Excellence in Software Engineering applied to Computer Algebra.

 # How to obtain GAP?

 The latest stable release of the GAP system together with all currently redistributed